-New development in Middleton Conservation Area should be designed sensitively to ensure the area's special characteristics are preserved or enhanced.
+New development in Middleton Conservation Area should be designed sensitively to ensure the area's special characteristics are preserved and enhanced.
 Special attention should be paid to the preservation of the low density of built form, the inter-related relationship of buildings to large plot sizes, and the preponderance of mature landscaping and tree cover.

 The significant views and vistas into, out of and through the conservation area should be respected.
-Map references for these can be found in the Middleton Conservation Area Appraisal - middletonappraisal.pdf (bradford.gov.uk)